Mystery and Melancholy of a Street

-Mystery and Melancholy of a Street is an oil-on-canvas painting by the Italian artist Giorgio de Chirico, created in 1914.
+Mystery and Melancholy of a Street is a 1914 oil-on-canvas painting by the Italian artist Giorgio de Chirico.
 It is held in a private collection.

 Description

 The painting depicts a street which is framed by two long, white buildings with arcades.
 The shadows shown are sharp, as if lit by the Mediterranean sun, and they divide the painting into two parts: on the left, the façade of the building is completely lit; on the right, the building is plunged into shadow and it extends over the lower part of the painting.
 The ground of the street is yellow, while the sky is blue-green.
 They meet at the horizon, materialized in a small space visible between the two buildings, towards the upper third of the painting.

 In the lower left, in full sunlight, but only represented by a dark silhouette, a young girl walks up the street spinning a hoop.
 Towards the top of the street, a human form, which is probably a statue, is obscured by the building on the right, and only its shadow is visible on the ground.
 In the lower right half, in the shadow of the building on the right, there is an empty train car, with its doors open.

 The perspectives of the different elements of the painting are mutually contradictory: if the vanishing point of the building on the left defines the horizon, that of the building on the right seems to be located towards the middle of the painting.
 The wagon is represented in an isometric perspective.
 According to James T. Soby, "the geometry has been deliberately modified for the purposes of poetic suggestion".